 Why is it that people misunderstand and reject God's Word?
 Is it because God chose the wrong Word?
-Did God make a typo?
 Is that why people reject the Word, because God's communication isn't clear?
-No. God doesn't hit the wrong key when He types.
-When God sends a message, it's perfect.
+No. When God sends a message, it's perfect.